[language-switcher]

 Strengthening local governance and ensuring community leadership stands at the forefront of all conservation programming.

-Our approach is strongly aligned with local, national and internationalgoals, including:
+Our approach is strongly aligned with local, national and international goals, including:

 • Mozambique Priority 1: Development of Human Capital and Social Justice; Expanded and improved access to health services; Promoting civi participation by youth through sociocultural, economic and sports activities; Promoting gender equity and equality, social inclusion and protection of most vulnerable segments of the population